 Cinemark is a leader in the motion picture exhibition industry, with nearly 500 theaters and 5,700 screens in the U.S. and Latin America as of April 2015.
 Cinemark has a solid operating performance as a result of its disciplined operating philosophy that centers on building high-quality theaters while maintaining favorable theatre-level economics, controlling operating costs (including energy) and effectively reacting to economic and market changes.

-Christian Lenci is currently the Associate Director of Energy and Engineering at Praxair, Inc. and subject matter expert in the industrial gases industry, the most electricity-intensive manufacturing process.
-In his 32 years, Christian worked in Praxair's USIG Maintenance, Operations, Project Management, Customer Service, Distribution, Control Systems, Energy Management, Plant and Region Management organizations, serving as Senior Facility Manager at their largest liquid hydrogen facility in Niagara Falls NY for 4 years.
-Christian led the rollout of Lean Six Sigma's data-driven methodology and associated culture change in Praxair's West Region and managed the group for over a decade, completing nearly 200 custom retrofit energy efficiency projects totaling over $40 million in Capex and supported by nearly $10 million in utility incentives.
+Christian Lenci is the Director of Capital, Productivity and Energy at Linde, Inc. and a subject matter expert in the industrial gases industry, the most electricity-intensive manufacturing process.
+In his 34 years Christian has worked in Maintenance, Operations, Project Management, Customer Service, Distribution, Control Systems, Energy Management departments, including serving as Facility Manager at Praxair’s largest liquid hydrogen facility in Niagara Falls NY for 4 years.
+Christian led the rollout of Lean Six Sigma's data-driven methodology and associated culture change in Praxair's West Region and managed the group for over a decade, completing over 200 custom retrofit energy efficiency projects totaling over $50 million in Capex and supported by nearly $15 million in utility incentives.
 He also directed the Region's Control Systems group for eight years, leading teams that designed, implemented, and measure in real time automated energy management strategies at nearly all of Praxair's West Region production facilities.

 Patrick Leonard is renewable energy procurement manager at Amazon.com.
 Prior to Amazon.com Patrick supported energy, water, and renewables strategy for 9,500 Starbucks stores in the U.S. and Canada.
 Patrick was responsible for deregulated energy procurement and sourcing renewable energy to meet Starbucks' aspirational Global Responsibility goals.
 Patrick's work included roles in sustainability, energy management, and renewables with T-Mobile, Paladino and Company, Enviros Consulting, and Shell.

 David Reid, Celanese Corp., Global Energy and Productivity Leader

-David Reid is the global energy and productivity leader for Celanese.
-He is a graduate of the University of Waterloo, Canada, with a Bachelor of Applied Science degree in chemical engineering.
+David Reid is the Senior Manager, Global Energy and Productivity for Celanese.
+He is a graduate of the University of Waterloo, Canada with a Bachelor of Applied Science degree in Chemical Engineering and is a certified energy manager (CEM).

 Marty Sedler, Intel, Director of Global Utilities and Infrastructure